 The whiff of chaos comes early.
 Jan comments on the off-cue church bells ringing, and Eva hears that enemy troops might invade from the radio.
 Bergman establishes the prospect of fear and despair in his trademark poetic style.
 So grounded is the tone of the set-up, when the planes fly over-head, screeching and soaring, the explosions of bombs are genuinely startling.
 Ullmann and von Sydow have long-since immersed themselves into their roles, offering an authentic state of panic and impulsive dash for safety.

-All hell breaks lose, the couple are temporarily captured by soldiers.
+All hell breaks loose, the couple are temporarily captured by soldiers.
 And they attempt to interview a petrified Eva for a camera about her stand on the current political status.
 The mayhem briefly halts, when the soldiers are forced to disperse when more gunfire cracks out.
 The fear of imminent death you can almost taste, as Eva tells Jan the thought she had, “I am glad we don’t have children.” – before she sobs through the ordeal.
 Anticipating a greater loss.

 Out of the deep, dark psyche of the human condition, we are witness to raging fire, the balls of light as the explosions hit, black smoke drifting seemingly everywhere.
 A war zone is crafted in a matter of moments.
 In one of many iconic scenes, a sorrowful Eva crouches down beside a dead child, and looks back into the world around her, aghast that it would let something this tragic happen.
 Its like a bucket of cold, painful water to the face.